Whole Bean vs. Ground Coffee: 3 Things to Consider

 Your Consumption Habits

 Ground coffee loses its freshness faster than whole beans.
-The more coffee is exposed to oxygen, the quicker it goes stale; and ground coffee, with its increased surface area, starts to lose its complex flavor after two to three weeks.
-If you consume coffee frequently and can finish a pack of ground coffee in less than three weeks, pre-ground coffee should suffice.
+The more coffee is exposed to oxygen, the quicker it goes stale.
+Once ground, coffee starts to lose its complex flavors and may completely lose its flavor after two to three weeks due to the increased surface area.

-On the flip side, if you’re a one-cup-a-day person, whole-bean coffee is the better choice, allowing you to savor freshly ground coffee over a more extended period of time.
 Roasted coffee beans are a particularly great option for coffee lovers who want the full experience of preparing their brew.
 If you’re inclined to try whole-bean coffee, you might want to invest in our awesome coffee grinder!

-Which Is Better for You?
+Pre-Ground Coffee Vs Bean Coffee: Which Is Better for You?

 Which is better for you, whole-bean or ground coffee, largely depends on your personal preferences and lifestyle.
 Consider these points to decide: